LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### Step1: Setting up instances and Uploading Images
 #### Workflow
-1.  **Create the Bucket/Rekognition Client**: First, we create an S3 bucket and rekognition clien using `boto3` with a unique bucket name that follows the format `24188516-lab9` in the region `eu-north-1`.
+1.  **Create the Bucket/Rekognition Client**: First, we create an S3 bucket and rekognition client using `boto3` in the region `eu-north-1`.
+The bucket has a unique bucket name that follows the format `24188516-lab9`
 2.  **Upload Images**: After the bucket is created, we upload the four images (`urban.jpg`, `beach.jpg`, `faces.jpg`, `text.jpg`) to this S3 bucket for AWS Rekognition to analyze.

 ```